-FCCLA: The Family Career and Community Leaders of America is an organization for students who are interested in developing initiative in planning and carrying out activities related to consumer living.
+FCCLA: The Family Career and Community Leaders of America is an organization for students who are interested in developing initiatives in planning and carrying out activities related to consumer living.

-DRAMA: We have a fall play and one-act play each school year.
+ONE ACT: We have a One Act group that will perform in the regional One Act competition during the winter.
 The students benefit through learning principles of acting, make-up, set construction, costuming, lights and the business principles of play production.